spinframework/spin-docs/content/blog/mcp-with-wasmcp.md

 - Delegates others downstream
 - Merges results (e.g., combining tool lists)

-This enables dynamic composition of component binaries into a single MCP server.
+Any of the components in the chain, like the transport, can be swapped out during composition.
 Sequences of middleware components can be composed together to form reusable functionality that can be saved and plugged into multiple servers.

 Check out some [examples](https://github.com/wasmcp/wasmcp/tree/main/examples) to see advanced patterns featuring custom middleware components, session-enabled features, and SSE streaming.

 ## Related Projects

 [Wassette](https://github.com/microsoft/wassette) is a security-oriented runtime that runs WebAssembly Components via MCP.
 It can dynamically load and execute components as individual tools on-demand with deeply integrated access controls.
 Wassette itself is not a component.
-It is an MCP server than runs components.
+It is an MCP server that runs components.

 Wasmcp is not an MCP server.
-It is a toolchain for producing an MCP server as a component that exports the standard [WASI](https://wasi.dev/) interfaces for HTTP and CLI commands: [`wasi:http/incoming-handler`](https://github.com/WebAssembly/wasi-http) and [`wasi:cli/run`](https://github.com/WebAssembly/wasi-cli).
+It is a toolchain for producing an MCP server as a component that exports the standard [WASI](https://wasi.dev/) interfaces for HTTP and CLI commands.
 This server component runs on any runtime or platform that supports WASI and the component model.

+## Why?

+We built wasmcp because we want to run agent-facing applications at scale in a future where MCP is the foundation for distributed intelligent systems.
+That means enabling powerful new MCP servers that are first-class applications rather than just proxies for REST APIs.
+Wasmcp is a step toward a polyglot AI application architecture that works consistently across local, cloud, and self-hosted platforms.